*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 - In addition to the QuickTouch controls on the extension grips, you can easily manipulate resistance and incline on the large 14” touchscreen.
 QuickTouch controls for resistance are on the right side of the screen and controls for incline are on the left.
 Comparatively, the larger screen on the S22i does not have QuickTouch controls on the touchscreen bevel — the screen is larger so these preset controls are eliminated.
 Personally, I like having the numbered controls visible on the screen.

 - iFit enhances the overall experience on the s15i.
-It includes a database of over 16,000 different workouts including both classes and outdoor rides that are constantly updated. iFit is included free the first year and then it is $15/month for one profile or $33/month for up to four profiles.
+It includes a database of workouts including both classes and outdoor rides that are constantly updated. iFit is included free the first month and then it is $39/month for up to five profiles.
 You need a WiFi connection to run iFit.

 - 3-Adjustment Points to find the right fit